safiyykanjiyani/simple-scan/README.md

 # simple-scan
 Basic Nmap alternative!
-This is a personal project to create a fast Python based port scanner.
+This is a personal project to create a Python based port scanner.
 This will scan the most common TCP and UDP ports.
+In practice, it is incredibly slow.
+Further improvements can be done by multithreading or porting it to a fast language.

 ## Usage
 ```